CS-UCR/cs105-prj-phase3-square/README.md

 ### Datasets used

 We decided to just use 1 datset for this.
 Our fourth one from phase 2 as it is the only one with EDA done on it.
-We plan
+We plan on using the dataset to explore two hypothesis in continuing our data analysis.

+Code should be run in the same way as in Phase 2.
+Reiterated here:
+1) Assuming that the scraped files and downloaded datasets are already there on top of the Jupyter notebook environment, one can begin to do the EDA by themselves.
+2) Once the code has been typed on the Jupyter notebook environment using Python 3 as the kernel, simply click "Restart Kernel and Run all Cells" after clicking on the Kernel tab in Jupyter notebooks.

 ### Hypotheses

 1) We hypothesize that global warming temperatures increase as the years also increase, and thus have a correlation.

 2) We also hypothesize that countries with highly active industrial sectors tend to warm up faster or contribute more to total global warming that their more rural counterparts.

+## Final Thoughts
+As we can see, there is an obvious updwards trend in overall temperatures for countries around the world.
+Our analysis showed that just with